Tomohiko10615/TOmohiko10615/README.md

 As a developer I've done:

 - 🌱 Backend Development with Spring Framework
-- ⚡ Front-end development with React
+- ⚡ Front-end Development with React
 - :pencil: Relational and Non-relational databases

 I've also worked with the following technologies: